benjamincrozat/content/posts/php-array-empty.md

 var_dump(empty($bar));
 ```

 This is my favorite way of doing it.
-But there are other methods such as:
+But there are other methods to check if an array is empty such as:

 1. Using the [`count()`](https://www.php.net/count) (or [`sizeof()`](https://www.php.net/sizeof)) function to count the number of elements in the array and check if it's equal to zero. `count()` can even count the numbers of entries inside a multidimensional array.
 2. Using the not operator (`!`).
 If the array does hold any value, the not operator will return `true`.